 2. Plotting the dance.
 In tango, the man dances around the floor and the woman dances around the man.
 (See Dancing around the Man.)
 The woman may beautify the dance with her flexible body and colorful footwork, but she cannot plot the dance and change the choreography.
 That responsibility lies in the man, who must make the dance interesting, diversified and well-arranged so it would bring the woman's feminine beauty into full play.

 3. Supporting her.
 The man must be supportive to the woman.
 Although she is liable for her own balance and stability, in actual dancing she often needs his help, especially if she is a less experienced dancer.
-The man must be a pillar for her, supporting her with his body to help keeping her stable in the dance.
+The man must be the pillar for her, supporting her with his body to help keeping her balanced and stable in the dance.
 He must be as solid as a refrigerator.
-Any unsteadiness and unbalance on his part will shake her trust and affect her dance.
+Any unsteadiness on his part will shake her trust and affect her dance.

 5. Shining her.
-A gentleman makes the woman shine in his company.
+A gentleman lets the woman shine in his company.
 He leads her to dance in such a way that fully reveals her feminine beauty.
 (See Revealing Her Beauty in Tango.)
 He makes her, rather than himself, the center of attention.
 He does not show off his skills for self-glorification and leave her eclipsed.
-(See Partner-Centered Leading vs. Self-Centered Leading.)
+(See Partner-Centered Leading vs. Self-Centered Leadingd.)

 1. Complete surrender.
 The woman must entrust herself to the man.
 She must let go her ego, relax her body, settle comfortably in his arms, be obedient and move in unison with him.
 By her surrender she dispels his misgiving and gives him permission to be her leader.
 Just like when a baby is born the young parents suddenly become grownups, she makes him a man by being a woman.

-4. Dancing to the music.
+4. Dancing to music.
 Women in general are more instinctive than men.
-An experienced woman follows intuitively, which makes it possible for her to concentrate on the music rather than the lead.
-The man does his part to lead her dance to the music, but he does so only by his own interpretation and estimate, thus may not always be one-hundred percent accurate in predicting the beats and expressing the feelings of the music.
-For the two to dance as one in sync to the music, the woman must also be responsible for micro-adjusting her steps to the beat and expressing the feelings of the music.
-A good follower can dance to the music creatively while remain in perfect unison and harmony with the man.
+An experienced woman follows by intuition, which enables her to concentrate on the music rather than the lead.
+The man does his part to lead her dance to the music, but he can only do so by his own interpretation and may not always be accurate in predicting the beats and expressing the feelings of the music.
+For two partners to dance as one in sync to the music, the woman must be responsible for micro-adjusting her steps to the beat and expressing the feelings of the music.
+A good follower can dance to music creatively while remain in perfect unison and harmony with the man.

 5. Complementing the man.
 As his partner she must help him, bring out his strengths and compensate for his weaknesses.
 She excites him with her femininity.
 She dances in such a way that is light, inspiring and contagious.
 She supports him when he loses balance, keeps the beats when he is off time, slows him down if he rushes, and warns him if he is to run into others.
 She helps to maintain the coherence and integrity of the dance.

 7. Being a woman.
-The woman must not dance as a mechanical follower, but as a woman.
+The woman must not dance as a robotic follower but as a woman.
 She must let the man feel comfortable holding her in his arms.
-She must willingly show her female softness, flexibility, grace, tenderness and seductiveness.
-She understands that her womanhood, femininity, softness, affection and attraction are the reason why he enjoys dancing with her rather than with a man.
+She must willingly show her softness, tenderness, flexibility, affaction and seduction.
+She understands that her womanhood, femininity and attraction are the reason why he enjoys dancing with her rather than with a man.
 By being a woman, she can bring out the best in a man and be rewarded fully as a result.
 (See Women's Common Mistakes in Tango.)